LeihanChen/leihan_chen_me/content/authors/admin/_index.md

   url: "https://www.teledyneoptech.com/en/home/"

 # Short bio (displayed in user profile at end of posts)
-bio: A geospatial scientist& Engineer, An amateur of poetry, literature
+bio: A geospatial scientist& Engineer, An amateur of poetry & literature

 # List (academic) interests or hobbies
 interests = [